A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: A hyperbolic quadtree

 \subsection{Hyperbolic quadtree construction.}

-One property of hyperbolic space that makes quadtrees more complicated is that it behaves differently at different scales: in small enough neighbourhoods the distortion compared to Euclidean space approaches one, but at larger scales the hyperbolic nature becomes more and more pronounced.
+One property of hyperbolic space that makes quadtrees more complicated is that it behaves differently at different scales: in small enough neighbourhoods the distortion compared to Euclidean space becomes negligible, but at larger scales the hyperbolic nature becomes more and more pronounced.
 This means that the quadtree also has to work differently at different scales.

 For a point set $P \subset \Hyp^d$, the hyperbolic quadtree $\cQ(P)$ is a graph whose vertices are regions of hyperbolic space.
 We can construct $\cQ(P)$ as follows.
 First, we find the Euclidean minimum bounding box of $P$ in the half-space model.
-From this we can get a minimum bounding horobox $R(x,z,w,h)$ where $z = \min_{p\in P} \pi_z(p)$ (i.e., we shift the horobox up as much as possible).
+From this we can get a minimum bounding cube-based horobox $C_\text{bound}$ where $\zd(C_\text{bound}) = \min_{p\in P} z(p)$ (i.e., we shift the horobox up as much as possible).

 In case of $d=2$, our goal is to ensure that quadtree cells of level $\ell\geq 0$ correspond to horoboxes whose vertices come from a fixed binary tiling.
+Note that unlike the Euclidean setting where the quadtree levels are usually defined based on a point set, our quadtree has its levels defined based on the absolute size of the cells.
+Higher levels will correspond to larger cells, and level $0$ will act as the transition between the hyperbolic and Euclidean ways of splitting cells.
 The levels can be constructed starting at level $\ell=0$, where cells are the tiles of a binary tiling.
 The binary tiling is closely related to binary trees: we get a binary tree from the tiling by making a graph where each vertex corresponds to a horobox and edges correspond to them being vertically adjacent.
-When we have a binary tree, we can partition it into a small number of identical subgraphs by `cutting' at half its depth, see Figure~\ref{fig:binarycut}.
-This gives a natural way to split cells of level $\ell\geq 1$ into $1+2^\ell$ isomorphic cells, one corresponding to the 'top' part of the binary tree, and the rest corresponding to the subtrees defined by the vertices at depth $\ell$.
+When we have a binary tree, we can partition it into a small number of identical subgraphs by `cutting' at half its depth, see Figure~\ref{fig:binarycut}(ii).
+This gives a natural way to split cells of level $\ell\geq 1$ into $1+2^\ell$ isomorphic cells of level $\ell - 1$, one corresponding to the `top' part of the binary tree, and the rest corresponding to the subtrees defined by the vertices at depth $\ell$.
 When splitting cells of level $\ell \leq 0$, we are already in a setting where the distortion is very small compared to the Euclidean setting; here we simply use Euclidean dissection into four smaller cells, each with the same Euclidean width and hyperbolic height.
+Figure~\ref{fig:quadtree}(iii) shows an example of the resulting hyperbolic quadtree.